FREQUENTLY ASKED QUESTIONS

 What information do I need to submit a grant proposal?

 In addition to a completed application, organizations must submit a list of names and affiliations of Trustees, organization budgets, audits and other criteria.
 Current grantees also submit a report for the previous year’s grant.
-Please see our Application Overview for detailed information.

 Who will review my proposal?

 Dodge has a long-standing commitment to cross-program review, so program directors will review proposals from other program areas, which helps eliminate siloes and encourages fresh perspectives.
 In a typical grant cycle, for example, the Arts Program Director will have mostly arts proposals, but will also review some proposals from Education, Environment or Informed Communities (or all three).

 Does the application process require site visits?

 Typically, yes.
 Program staff will contact organizations to set up a site visit when necessary.
 Site visits generally last about two hours and often include visiting programs (e.g. artistic performances, after-school programs, etc.).
 Occasionally, site visits are conducted by phone.